 The Dolomites is truly a special region.
 With beautiful inns and hikes, this Dolomites tour will make an unforgettable vacation.

-Canazei – Arrive in Italy and transfer by train to Bolzano, your gateway to the Dolomites.
-Bolzano is a pleasant city with large squares, outdoor markets, and a captivating natural history museum (home of the famous Ötzi iceman).
+Selva – Arrive in Italy and transfer by train to Bolzano, your gateway to the Dolomites.
+Bolzano is a pleasant city with large squares, outdoor markets, and a captivating natural history museum (home of the famous Ötzi iceman); a night or two here makes a natural pre-tour or post-tour extension.

-We’ll meet here, and then take a private taxi transfer to Canazei, surrounded by stunning scenery at the upper end of the Fassa valley.
-We’ll enjoy a wonderful welcome dinner and settle in to our comfortable and friendly 4-star hotel for the night.
+We’ll meet here, and then take a private taxi transfer to Selva-Wolkenstein, surrounded by the stunning scenery of the Gardena valley.
+We’ll enjoy a wonderful welcome dinner and settle in to our comfortable and friendly 3-star hotel for the night.

 Plattkofel hut – Hiking hut-to-hut, we’ll start with a circuit of the towering Sassolungo mountain group, to the Plattkofel hut, tucked at the base of jagged, imposing rock spires.